 Active pickups, on the other hand, have their own onboard amplification circuitry built into the guitar.
 This preamp is typically powered by 9-volt batteries and allows for greater tonal control over your overall output, EQ, and more.

-Active pickups are most popular among metal players, helping them tap into more power, distortion, and output without added noise.
+Actives are most popular among metal players, helping them tap into more power, distortion, and output without added noise.

-Active pickups aren’t just for metal, though.
+These pickups aren’t just for metal, though.
 Fishman Fluence Stratocaster pickups also use active electronics to mimic the Fender Stratocaster’s most sought-after tones.

-Have you ever wished that you could dial up your tone from 50s-style Strat sound to blistering hot Texas tones?
+Have you ever wished that you could dial up your tone from California 50s-style Strat sound to blistering hot Texas tones?
 With the Fishman Fluence pickups, you can do just that with the flip of a switch.

 In the event of your onboard 9-volt battery dying, one potential downside to active electronics is that your pickups will not work in a passive manner.
-Beyond that, you will also have to consider the cost – active pickup sets are often more expensive, and in some cases, would require some modification to your guitar to install them.
+Beyond that, you will also have to consider the cost – active pickups are often more expensive, and in some cases, would require some modification to your guitar to install them.

 Whether active or passive pickups are right for you depends on how much power and flexibility you’re looking for.

 Active pickups will give you greater power and flexibility over your tone.
 Actives typically offer higher output, lower noise and tone controls.
 This extra oomph comes from an on-board 9 volt battery, but don’t let your battery run out – actives will no longer work once the battery dies.